Ricky Wilson (singer): Career

 Wilson, with Nick Hodgson and Andrew White, formed the band Runston Parva.
-After the group failed to land a record deal, the band re-formed as Parva, with their old friends, Simon Rix and Nick Baines, joining the group, following their return from university.
+After the group failed to land a record deal, the band shortened their name to Parva, following their return from university.
 The band landed a record deal; they were later dropped following the closure of Mantra Recordings.
 They had just recently released their debut album 22 and their first three singles.

-Following this, the group decided to reform for the third time, with intentions to sign a new long-term record label and release new musical material, now named Kaiser Chiefs.
+Following this, the group decided to rebrand for the third time, with intentions to sign a new long-term record label and release new musical material, now renamed Kaiser Chiefs.
 Their name was adapted from the South African football team Kaizer Chiefs.
 James Sandom became their new manager and they soon signed a recording contract with B-Unique Records.

-In 2023, Wilson took place on series 4 of The Masked Singer as "Phoenix", where he finished in second place.